18 Animals With Trunks

 The tapir uses its trunk to grasp leaves and fruit from trees and to drink water from streams and ponds.

-Despite its elephant-like appearance, the Malayan Tapir is actually more closely related to horses and rhinoceroses than to elephants.
+Despite its elephant-like appearance, the Malayan Tapir is more closely related to horses and rhinoceroses than to elephants.

 Unfortunately, the Malayan Tapir is currently classified as endangered due to habitat loss and hunting.